Free Dr. Darrow Approved Hearing Assessment at Our Cedar City, St. George, Richfield, or Hurricane Hearing Centers

 What Does a Dr. Darrow Approved Hearing Assessment Involve?

 When you visit one of our Cedar City, St. George, Richfield, or Hurricane hearing centers, your audiologist (hearing doctor) will conduct a thorough assessment of your hearing.
-Your free hearing assessment will use our state-of-the-art diagnostic technologies to measure your ability to hearing in quiet environments, noisy situations, and when multiple speakers are talking at the same time.
+Your free hearing assessment will use our state-of-the-art diagnostic technologies to measure your ability to hear in quiet environments, noisy situations, and when multiple speakers are talking at the same time.
 In addition, we will be able to scientifically measure the size and shape of your ear canal and better understand how sounds are traveling through your ear to your auditory system including your brain’s ability to process sounds.

 - Determine Your Hearing Potential